-It’s always important to keep your meals balanced with proteins, low GI carbohydrates, and healthy fats.
+It’s always important to keep your meals balanced with proteins, low GI carbohydrates, and healthy fats as they will fill you up for longer this way.
 Below are lists of each category to help you get a picture of how to combine them together.

-I have only listed healthy foods here, as that is the whole point of going plant based.
-There are of course, lots of vegan junk foods such as crisps, fried food, chips, sweets, all refined carbs and free sugars, and confectionery, but I definitely wouldn’t recommend these too often if you want to feel the true benefits of a plant based diet.
+In the below plant based diet food list I have only bothered mentioning the healthy stuff, as eating junk won’t give you the results I have been raving about in this post, and I don’t want it to look like I’m telling fibs.
+There are, of course, lots of vegan junk foods such as crisps, fried food, chips, sweets, all refined carbs, free sugars and confectionery, but I definitely wouldn’t recommend these too often if you want to feel the true benefits of whole plant foods.
 Remember the 90/10 rule!

 - Olive, coconut, flax, sesame and avocado oil (not technically ‘whole foods’)